 Financial designee in the Disbursement Agreement, also referred to as 'Payee', 'Awardee'.
-A legal entity in possession of a UEI number who will be awarded, will receive, and manage cost share grant funds on behalf of a CWMA (for example, a county, RC&D, or one of the organizations participating in a CWMA).
+A legal entity who will be awarded, will receive, and manage cost share grant funds on behalf of a CWMA (for example, a county, RC&D, or one of the organizations participating in a CWMA).
+To receive an award of Federal funds the entity must be in possession of an UEI.